riebl/vanetza/docs/tools/socktap.md

 ### RPC

 RPC link layer lets socktap connect to an external RPC server over [Cap’n Proto](https://capnproto.org/).
-You can use an example [RPC server implementation](https://github.com/mach-systems/RPC-link) for developing the server on your own V2X hardware.
+You can refer to [MACH SYSTEMS's RPC link](https://github.com/mach-systems/RPC-link) for developing the server on your own V2X hardware, e.g. Autotalks EVKs.
+The [cube V2X devices](https://cubesys.io) ship a compatible *cube-radio-rpc* service with *cube:os* 1.4 and later.

 #### Command line flags
 - `--rpc-host <HOST>` –⁠⁠⁠⁠⁠ hostname or IP of the RPC server (default: `localhost`)